iamknk/bandsintown/README.md

 * Bootstrap
 * Moment for datetime
 * Jest/Enzyme for Unit Testing
+* Git for version management
+* VScode as code editor

 ## UI
 * Used simple HTML, CSS, Bootstrap and React